Skip to main content Skip to secondary navigation

 School-year tutor-mentor

-This year there are two ways of participating either through weekly opportunities or through monthly mentorship.
+This year there are five ways of participating either through weekly opportunities, workshop facilitation, and/or through monthly mentorship.
 Please read the descriptions below and within the application.

-While you are only required to tutor once a week, it would be especially helpful if you could sign-up to tutor twice a week to address growing needs.
-Students make a multi-quarter, ideally a year-long, commitment to serve as tutors, academic mentors, or SAT preparation teachers.
+While most placements only require you to tutor or mentor once a week, it would be especially helpful if you could sign-up to tutor twice a week to address growing needs.
+Students make a multi-quarter, ideally a year-long, commitment to serve as tutors, academic mentors, or enrichment workshop facilitators.
 Each quarter, a schedule with options is developed in partnership with the school contacts.
 Students receive orientation and training before starting service.
 During service, students fill out online reflections, attend a mid-quarter check in, and participate in learning sessions and an end-of-quarter wrap up meeting.

 HSSI Academic Year Tutor-Mentor Placement and Role Description